nalply/nalply.github.com/_posts/2010-08-23-disguise-linux-process.markdown

 ---
-layout: bordered
+layout: post
 Title: Disguise Linux Process
 ---

 This is about a hack to disguise a process.
-It does not need root privileges or a root kit.
+It does *not* need root privileges *nor* a root kit.
 How a process is listed in `ps` and `w` is changed, also data in the proc filesystem.